core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure CoAP message, a recipient uses the sender's public key, in order to verify the counter signature of the COSE Object (see {{sec-cose-object}}).

 If not already stored in the Recipient Context associated to the sender, the recipient retrieves the public key from the Group Manager, which collects public keys upon endpoints' joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender, for instance by means of public key certificates.

+Note that the retrieval of public keys from the Group Manager by a group membner, and the generation of a Recipient Context related to another group member can be done at any point in time, as long as it is done before message verification.
+For example, an application can configure a node to retrieve all information and generate the Recipient Context when receiving the first message from an unknown sender, or it can asynchronously retrieve the info and update its list of Recipient Contexts well before receiving any message, e.g. by Observing {{RFC7641}} the Group Manager on updates to the group membership.
+Such a configuration is application dependent.

 It is RECOMMENDED that the Group Manager collects public keys and provides them to group members upon request as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.